What Does Dry Needling Do? Does It Hurt? What Are The Side Effects?

 Definition and Mechanism

-Dry needling is a modern, science-based intervention in which the therapist inserts a thin, sterile needle into the patient’s skin.
-Grounded in Western medicine principles, it targets myofascial trigger points to relieve pain, enhance movement, and aid in muscle relaxation.
-By stimulating these trigger points, the needles help relax the muscles and relieve tension.
-As a result, dry needling helps decrease pain and recover movement capabilities in specific parts of the body.
+Dry needling is a modern, science-based intervention that involves inserting a thin, sterile needle into the skin.
+This isn’t acupuncture; it’s a technique grounded in Western medicine principles, targeting myofascial trigger points to relieve pain, enhance movement, and aid in muscle relaxation.
+By stimulating these trigger points, dry needling can help release knots and relieve muscle tension, leading to a decrease in pain and an increase in function.

 Benefits of Dry Needling